immutable/contracts/audits/trading/202404-threat-model-immutable-signed-zone-v2.md

 * Centralise liquidity
 * Enforce payment of fees (protocol, royalty, marketplace)

-The [Immutable Signed Zone (v2)](../../contracts/trading/seaport/zones/immutable-signed-zone/v2/README.md) is an implementation of [SIP-7: Server-Signed Orders [TBD]]().
+The [Immutable Signed Zone (v2)](../../contracts/trading/seaport/zones/immutable-signed-zone/v2/README.md) is an implementation of [SIP-7: Server-Signed Orders](https://github.com/ProjectOpenSea/SIPs/blob/main/SIPS/sip-7.md).
 The reasons Immutable has chosen this solution is:

 * It requires orders to be known by the orderbook prior to fulfilment
 * It allows the orderbook to refuse fulfilment of an order at its discretion (e.g. for gasless cancellations, or compromised collections)